Influx of ‘For-Profit’ Operators In The Nursing Home Industry

 Because many of these for-profit nursing facilities have stringent hiring practices and minimal training protocols, nurses are less efficient.
 These cost-cutting measures typically generate higher profits at the expense of providing proper care.
 Prioritizing the bottom line is usually more important than preventing patients from broken bones, bedsores, renal failure, bleeding, or even death because of nursing home negligence.Legal Options When a Loved One Has Suffered Injury Or Abuse At A ‘For-Profit’ Nursing Home

 Our law firm concentrates on nursing home negligence and abuse.
 With collective medical malpractice experience, the skilled attorneys have received financial recompense for many victims of nursing home neglect.
-If a loved one has suffered wrongful injury caused by nursing home neglect or abuse, it is essential to contact Rosenfeld injury lawyers at (888) 424-5757 for a no-obligation, free initial consultation to discuss the merits of a claim for financial compensation.
+If a loved one has suffered wrongful injury caused by nursing home neglect or abuse, it is essential to contact Rosenfeld Injury Lawyers LLC at (888) 424-5757 for a no-obligation, free initial consultation to discuss the merits of a claim for financial compensation.